Hands All Over (Soundgarden song): Release and reception

 The single for "Hands All Over" marked the beginning of Soundgarden having cover versions as B-sides.
 The B-side to the single is a cover of The Beatles song "Come Together".
 Producer Jack Endino provided the backing vocals on the song.
 This was also the last time that Soundgarden recorded with him.
 Outside the United States, the single was released commercially in Australia and the United Kingdom.

 Due to some of the lyrics contained in the song (most notably the "kill your mother" line), this song and "Big Dumb Sex" led to the band facing various retail and distribution problems upon the release of Louder Than Love.
 Tom Maginnis of AllMusic called "Hands All Over" a "walloping behemoth of a track".
 He said, "The song combines an Eastern-tinged rock riff in an extended arrangement, as singer Chris Cornell airs out his impressive lung capacity while lyrically taking a stab at environmental politics."
 J. D. Considine of Rolling Stone said that the song "applies swooping bass and jazzily vigorous drumming to counterbalance the static intensity of the song's bone-simple guitar hook."

-Both the song and video were featured in the 1990 film Pacific Heights, but the song was not included on the film's soundtrack.